Amelchristy/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-For this challenge, I will be  creating a visualization dashboard website using visualizations we've created in a past assignment.
-The assignment visualize the weather of 500+ cities across the world of varying distance from the equator utilizing a simple Python library and the OpenWeatherMap API.
+For this challenge, I will be  creating a visualization dashboard website using visualizations I have created in a past assignment.
+The past assignment visualize the weather of 500+ cities across the world of varying distance from the equator utilizing a simple Python library and the OpenWeatherMap API.
 I created scatterplots from there and used the plots for this web design challenge.
 In building this dashboard, I'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
 Here is the link to the landing page:

 https://AmelChristy.github.io/Web-Design-Challenge/Index.html